When To Hire a Motorcycle Personal Injury Lawyer

 There are more than 8.5 million motorcycles registered in the U.S. with California accounting for 881,386 of them.
 The ability to get out onto the open road and enjoy a view unobstructed by the glass and steel that surround occupants of other vehicles is one reason why motorcycles are so popular.
 This also puts riders and passengers at greater risk of serious injuries and death in the event of a collision.

 Motorcycle riders are 26 times more likely to die in an accident than are the occupants of other types of motor vehicles.
-About 88,000 motorcycle riders and their passengers are injured in nonfatal accidents each year in the U.S. If you are injured or a loved one is killed in a motorcycle accident caused by the negligence of another party, you could be entitled to seek compensation through a mmotorcycle injury lawsuit.
+About 88,000 motorcycle riders and their passengers are injured in nonfatal accidents each year in the U.S. If you are injured or a loved one is killed in a motorcycle accident caused by the negligence of another party, you could be entitled to seek compensation through a mmotorcycle personal injury lawsuit.

 Your claim for compensation for the injuries suffered in a motorcycle accident is classified as a civil lawsuit.
 This is in contrast to a case involving a violation of the state’s criminal code, such as assault or drug possession, which is a criminal matter handled in the state’s criminal courts.

-A motorcycle injury lawyer is one whose practice usually is limited to handling claims on behalf of accident victims.
+A motorcycle personal injury lawyer is one whose practice usually is limited to handling claims on behalf of accident victims.
 The websites and advertising of many lawyers claim the firms handle personal injury cases along with an array of other types of cases, including criminal defense, real estate, and trusts and estates.

 If you have been injured in a motorcycle accident, you might receive letters from lawyers offering their services to handle your case.
 The State Bar of California regulates lawyer solicitation and advertising, including the sending of letters to accident victims.
 Although letters soliciting clients may be a legitimate practice, you must do your research to ensure the attorney you depend upon to obtain maximum compensation for you has the skills, knowledge and years of experience to be capable of doing so.

 Instead of a law firm that relies upon solicitation letters to generate a high volume of cases that can be settled quickly, you want an attorney willing to devote the time and resources to maximize the outcome.
-Personal injury lawyers with significant experience in the courtroom pursuing claims for accident victims through jury and non-jury trials usually have built reputations as being willing to do all that is necessary to achieve the best possible result for their clients.
+Motorcycle personal injury lawyers with significant experience in the courtroom pursuing claims for accident victims through jury and non-jury trials usually have built reputations as being willing to do all that is necessary to achieve the best possible result for their clients.

-Take advantage of the offer of a free consultation to interview a few motorycycle injury lawyers before hiring one to handle your claim.
+Take advantage of the offer of a free consultation to interview a few motorcycle personal injury lawyers before hiring one to handle your claim.
 Recommendations from friends and relatives might be helpful to get the names of lawyers, but it is up to you to meet with the person to determine if he or she is the motorcycle injury lawyer you want handling your claim.
 Here are a few questions to help you gather the information needed to make the right decision.

-There is nothing wrong with being a jack-of-all-trades and many of the more than 170,000 attorneys in California handle multiple areas of the law, including motorcycle injury with varying degrees of success.
+There is nothing wrong with being a jack-of-all-trades and many of the more than 170,000 attorneys in California handle multiple areas of the law, including motorcycle personal injury with varying degrees of success.
 However, the ability to investigate and assess the value of a personal injury claim requires the lawyer to have the experience and knowledge that can only be developed through years of actually handling cases similar to yours from intake through trial.

 If you have been injured in a motorcycle accident, you want an attorney who knows and understands how motorcycles are ridden and the particular risks confronting riders and their passengers.
-Retaining the services of a motorcycle injury lawyer with experience handling motorcycle accidents means your lawyer knows what to look for when investigating the accident and assessing the strength of your claim.
+Retaining the services of a motorcycle personal injury lawyer with experience handling motorcycle accidents means your lawyer knows what to look for when investigating the accident and assessing the strength of your claim.

 How many cases similar to yours has the attorney successfully taken to trial?